 The first two constraints encode that each city should have exactly one in-going and out-going edge, respectively.
-The last constraint makes sure that all cities are within the same tour, i.e., there exists no sub-tours, and the returned solution is not a union of smaller tours. \end{example}
+The last constraint makes sure that all cities are within the same tour, i.e., there exist no sub-tours (thus, the returned solution is not a collection of smaller tours). \end{example}

-In practice, one often faces problems consisting of variables with and without integrality constraints.
-This is commonly known as \emph{mixed integer optimization} (MIPs).
-Formally, given an integer $p > 0$, MIPs aim at finding a vector $x$ in $\bbQ^{n}$ that minimizes $c^T x$ over the \emph{feasible set}
+In practice, one often faces problems consisting of a mix of integer and continuous variables.
+These are commonly known as \emph{mixed-integer programs} (MIPs).
+Formally, given an integer $p > 0$, MIPs aim at finding a vector $x$ in $\bbR^{n}$ that minimizes $c^T x$ over the \emph{feasible set}

-Here, $n$ is the number of variables we are optimising, out of which $p$ are required to be integers.
+Here, $n$ is the number of variables we are optimizing, out of which $p$ are required to be integers.